shashank-on-codehunt/BlogSecondary/tech/_posts/2018-09-08-Git Workflow.md

 layout: post
 title: Git Workflow
 description: >
-  Guide for Using Git workflow.While working on team we often get confused with mutliple branches and a proper managment gets lacking , however with Git Workflow we can get very productive just as team starts following a single workflow.
+  Guide for Using Git workflow.While working on team we often get confused with multiple branches and a proper managment gets lacking , however with Git Workflow we can get very productive just as team starts following a single workflow.
 categories: [tech]
 tags:       [Git, Project Management]
 sitemap: false